quixio/quix-streams/docs/write.md

 The Quix SDK allows you to define metadata for parameters and events, to describe them.
-You can define things like human readable names, descriptions, acceptable ranges of values, etc. Quix uses some of this configuration when visualising data on the platform, but you can use also them in your own models, bridges or visualization implementations.
+You can define things like human readable names, descriptions, acceptable ranges of values, etc. Quix uses some of this configuration when visualizing data on the platform, but you can also use them in your own models, bridges, or visualization implementations.